WLenhard/cNORM/cran-comments.md

 Changes:

+*    removed CDC NHANES URL, since data has been depublished
 *    rawTable() and normTable() now enforce monotonicity of raw and norm scores outward from the median.
 This reduces problems with inconsistent or NA results at the extreme ends of the model and is robust against missing values